 Make Music Nashville is a live, free musical celebration on June 21, the longest day of the year!
 Enjoy and participate in concerts on streets, sidewalks, and parks across the city!

-Make Music Nashville is an all-day, open-access, free non-profit festival taking place in various neighborhoods in Nashville, Tennessee on June 21st every year.
+Make Music Nashville is an all-day, free non-profit festival taking place in neighborhoods in Nashville, Tennessee on June 21st every year.
 Participation is encouraged from all ages, genres and abilities, from indie rock to bluegrass to a cappella, from music students to professional artists and everything in between.